JadeHoang410/ma-target-intelligence-engine/README.md

 ## What I learned

-I built this in three days as my final project for Stanford Code in Place, coming in with no prior programming background.
+I built this as my final project for Stanford Code in Place 2026, coming in with no prior programming background.
 Beyond the Python fundamentals, the real lesson was in translation: turning a strategic question into measurable criteria, handling data that rarely arrives clean, and being honest about what a model can and can't see.
-The hardest and most valuable part wasn't writing the code — it was deciding what the code should measure and being able to defend those choices.
+The hardest and most valuable part wasn't writing the code, but what the code should measure and being able to defend those choices.

 ---